Study of the Nonequilibrium Critical Quenching and Annealing Dynamics for the Long-Range Ising Model: The Ising model with LR interactions and the simulation method

-In this paper we present and discuss simulations of the Ising Model in $d = 1 $ dimensions, whose Hamiltonian $H$ is given by
+In this paper we present and discuss simulations of the Ising model in $d = 1 $ dimensions, whose Hamiltonian, $H$, is given by

-where $J > 0$ is the (ferromagnetic) coupling constant, $S_{i}$ is the spin variable at the site of coordinates i, which can assume two values, namely, $S_{i} = \pm 1 $, the summation is extended to all pairs of spins placed at distances $r_{i,j} = |r_i - r_j|$, and $\sigma$ is a parameter that controls the decay of LR interactions.
+where $J > 0$ is the (ferromagnetic) coupling constant, $S_{i}$ is the spin variable at the site of coordinates i, which can assume two values, $S_{i} = \pm 1 $, the summation is extended to all pairs of spins placed at distances $r_{i,j} = |r_i - r_j|$, and $\sigma$ is a parameter that controls the decay of LR interactions.

-Simulations are performed by using samples of length $L=10^5$ and taking periodic boundary conditions.
-The LR interactions described by the Hamiltonian of equation (\ref{Hamil}) are evaluated up to a distance $ |r_i-r_j|=L/2$.
-Also, simulations with LR interactions truncated at the $Nth$ neighbor, i.e., $J=0$ for $r>N$, have been performed in order to apply Finite Range Scaling (FRS) analysis \cite{Glumac} and the results will be briefly discussed.
+Simulations are performed by using samples of length $L\leq 1 \times 10^5$ and taking periodic boundary conditions.
+The LR interactions described by the Hamiltonian of equation (\ref{Hamil}) are evaluated up to a distance $|r_i-r_j|=L/2$.
+Also, simulations with LR interactions truncated at the $Nth$ neighbor, i.e., $J=0$ for $r>N$, have been performed in order to apply a Finite Range Scaling (FRS) analysis \cite{Glumac}, and the results will be briefly discussed.
 Spin update is performed by using the standard Metropolis dynamics.
-Also, during a Monte Carlo time step (mcs) all the spins of the sample are updated once, on average.
+Also, during a Monte Carlo time step (MCS) all the spins of the sample are updated once, on average.

-In order to carry out the calculations we chose $\sigma =0.75$, because for this value of the parameter the critical exponents of the Ising model are expected to be sufficiently different from mean-field values to allow a meaningful comparison with RG predictions \cite{nag,mon,uze}.
-Furthermore, one also likes to be as far as possible from $\sigma =1.00$, where strong Kosterlitz-Thouless behavior is known to occur \cite{car}.
+In order to carry out the calculations we chose $\sigma =0.75$, because for this value of the parameter the critical exponents of the Ising model are expected to be sufficiently different from mean-field values ($\sigma = 0.50$) to allow a meaningful comparison with RG results \cite{nag,mon,uze}.
+Furthermore, one also likes to be as far as possible from $\sigma =1.00$, where strong Kosterlitz-Thouless behaviour is known to occur \cite{car}.

-During the simulations we recorded the time dependence of the following observables: (i) The order parameter or average magnetization $M(t,\tau)$ given by
+During the simulations we recorded the time dependence of the following observables: (i) The order parameter or average magnetization ($M(t,\tau)$) given by

 where $\tau=\frac{T-T_c}{T_c}$ is the reduced temperature and $T_c$ is the critical temperature.